 Beaches & Rivers

-But the region is also a unique natural environment, with beautiful unblemished beaches such as Maguana, Cajuajo, El Manglito, twenty-nine crystal-clear rivers including the Toa (Cuba’s most voluminous) and the Duaba, with the legendary mount El Yunque (The Anvil) between them.
+But the region is also a unique natural environment, with beautiful unblemished beaches such as Maguana, Cajuajo, El Manglito, twenty-nine crystal-clear rivers including river Toa (Cuba’s most voluminous) and river Duaba, with the legendary mount El Yunque (The Anvil) between them.

 Roughly 95% of Baracoa’s territory is comprised of mountains and tropical forest.
 Here you’ll find the Yumurí Canyon and the Alexander von Humboldt National Park, a UNESCO World Heritage Site within the Cuchillas de Toa Biosphere Reserve, with high levels of flora and fauna endemism.
 If you are into ecotourism or a nature lover, there’s so much here not to be missed.